vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 could in principle have been reached by adversarial training with the right choice of loss.
 What the specification buys becomes visible only when the region is a hyper-rectangle that no ball describes, or the conclusion is a disjunction with no label to hold fixed, as in the ACAS Xu property of Chapter 2.
+Chapter 6 is where both appear in a real system: the Vancomycert dosing controller's input domain is a five-dimensional hyper-rectangle of patient ranges, and its properties bound the dose the network outputs rather than fix a label.
+That chapter specifies and verifies those properties with Vehicle;
-The machinery is identical: the same `load_specification`, the same blended objective, the same verification command.
+the same specification compiles to a loss by the mechanism of this chapter, and the case study names property-driven training as the next step without carrying it out.
+The machinery is identical throughout: the same `load_specification`, the same blended objective, the same verification command.
 This chapter has shown, in the simplest case where the answer can be checked against Part I's baseline, that the machinery does what it claims.
-The third of Chapter 1's challenges, integrating property-driven training with verification, is in that sense met for robustness; extending the measurement to richer specifications is the natural next experiment, and the exercises point the way.
+The third of Chapter 1's challenges, integrating property-driven training with verification, is in that sense met for robustness; training against a specification like Chapter 6's is the natural next experiment, and the exercises point the way.

 # Exercises